- Some gamers claimed that Steam does not remember passwords, being one of the most irritating problems when running the app.

-Still, most gamers ask Steam to remember their passwords on their home desktops and laptops.
+That’s why users are interested in discovering how they can make Steam remember passwords on their home desktops and laptops.

 Otherwise, it becomes a drag to always have to log in every time you turn on your PC.